abtt-decompiled/analysis/analysis.md

 - Issues with the central authority having the phone number
 - Difficulties with an eventual Apple/Google upgrade (and confusion in communication on this point)
 - Sunset clause
+- Data upload, 15 minute requirement for contacts

 ## Changes

+- Wednesday May 13: fix an error about the minimum Android requirement for Google Play, add more items to media
 - Tuesday May 12: add sections for logging, 1.0.1 changes, Android 8, MobileFirst and analytics, new introduction
 - Monday May 11: first release